I. Name and Objective

 - Elections will be conducted by electronic ballot.
 This ballot will be available on the web not less than six months in advance of the regular Conference.
 To be valid, votes from members must be received by the Secretary no later than three months prior to the regular Conference.

 VII.
 Dues and contributions

-- Regular members will pay dues to the Society by March 31st.
+- Regular members will pay dues to the Society by March 31st, on (as a minimum) a biennial basis.
 These are to be collected by the Treasurer.
 The amount of this subscription is to be approved by the Executive Committee.
 The Society is free to obtain other contributions.